YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **Creating a root-level certification authority**

 To use TLS, the communicating parties need to authenticate each other.
 If the authentication succeeds, the parties encrypt the subsequent communication.
 TLS authentication uses certificates signed by Certificate Authorities (CAs).
 Certificate Authorities' certificates themselves are signed (and trusted) by other CAs eventually leading to a Root CA, which self-signs its own certificate.
-Although the topic of certificates, and the use of software such as OpenSSL is well beyond the scope of YottaDB/GT.M documentation, the steps below illustrate the quick-start creation of a test environment using Source and Receiver certifications with a self-signed Root CA certificate.
+Although the topic of certificates, and the use of software such as OpenSSL is well beyond the scope of YottaDB documentation, the steps below illustrate the quick-start creation of a test environment using Source and Receiver certifications with a self-signed Root CA certificate.

 Creating a root certificate authority involves three steps: